wo3kie/cxxDojo/README.md

 **gsl/pca.cpp**
 Implement Principal Component Analysis using gsl library.
 From [Wikipedia](https://en.wikipedia.org/wiki/Principal_component_analysis) principal component analysis is a procedure to transform a given data set _X_ of dimension _p_ to an alternative data set _Y_ of smaller dimension _p'_.

-**entropy.cpp**
-Implement a program to calculate a sequence's entropy.

 **fold.cpp**
 Implement the _fold_ function using variadic templates.